Agoric/documentation/main/zoe/guide/proposal.md

 In the example above, `Asset` and `Price` are the keywords.
 However, in an auction contract, the keywords might be `Asset` and `Bid`.

-The `quatloosAmountMath.make(4)` is just making an ERTP `amount`, or description of digital assets.
+The `quatloosAmountMath.make(4n)` is just making an ERTP `amount`, or description of digital assets.
-In this case, 4 of our imaginary Quatloos currency. `moolaAmountMath.make(15)` is making an `amount` of 15 of our imaginary Moola currency.
+In this case, 4 of our imaginary Quatloos currency. `moolaAmountMath.make(15n)` is making an `amount` of 15 of our imaginary Moola currency.
+(The appended "n" indicates that the numbers are represented as `BigInts` rather than `Numbers`)

 **Note**: It's important to understand that `amounts` are just descriptions of assets with no intrinsic value. `payments` hold actual digital assets.